RSoups11/RETFound_MAE/tutorials/fine-tuning.md

 As well as the other classic argument to launch the RETFound __main_finetune.py__ script.
 The hyperparameter were arbitraly chosen in the optuna's script, so you should modify the search space in __build_args()__.

+## Hyperparameter search with class_weighted_loss

+Please note that if you are running the search on multi-classes and that you are using the __class_weighted_loss:__ argument, note that mixup and cutmix should not used as they are not compatible.

 ### Running the script

 To run the script place yourself at the root of RETFound_MAE